Reporting an Accident - Owner

 - Damage must be reported within 3 days of vehicle return.

-- A police report is required for theft, vandalism, or accidents.
+- A police report is required if filing for theft or vandalism.

 - Claims without proper documentation may be denied.